jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

 1. Take notes of good exchanges where it's clear your comments were understood right away by the reader.
 How did you make your ideas clear?
 1. Take notes of lengthy exchanges where you had to re-state your ideas multiple times - how did you say things when they were finally understood?
+How was that different from the first comment you made?
 1. Revise your comments to try and make them shorter without losing meaning or leaving out anything.
 Can you say the same thing with 75% of the words?
 Half?
    20%?
-1. Ask for feedback!
+1. Ask for feedback every once in a while!
 E.g. "I noticed it took a while for us to reach an agreement in that discussion.
 Could I have done anything to make that easier?"